 Meditation in which thoughts are directed towards God (as opposed to objects) leads to an understanding of the mysteries of the spirit.
 Bahá’u’lláh explained that meditations are reflections of what has been created within the individual “through the revelation of the Lord, their God.”
 Bahá’u’lláh’s son, ‘Abdu’l-Bahá, said, “It is an axiomatic fact that while you meditate you are speaking with your own spirit.
 In that state of mind you put certain questions to your spirit and the spirit answers: the light breaks forth and the reality is revealed.”

-Every year in the Bahá’í calendar there is a 19-day Fast: it always starts on March 2 in the Gregorian calendar and is, in essence, a time of prayer and meditation.
+Every year in the Bahá’í calendar there is a 19-day Fast: it starts at the beginning of March in the Gregorian calendar and is, in essence, a time of prayer and meditation.
 During that time, Bahá’ís (unless exempted by age, health, or occupation) abstain from food and drink during daylight hours and focus on spiritual rejuvenation.
-In the words of Bahá’u’lláh, "fasting is the supreme remedy and the most great healing for the disease of self and passion."
+In the words of Bahá’u’lláh, “fasting is the supreme remedy and the most great healing for the disease of self and passion.”